 BPA shall provide customers with an opportunity to comment on any customer’s request to change its purchase obligation.

+Include in LOAD FOLLOWING and BLOCK templates:

+11.4 Restrictions on Changing Purchase Obligation to the Slice/Block Product

+If, during the term of this Agreement, all customer purchases of the Slice/Block product become reduced to zero percent, then BPA will retire the Slice/Block product as a purchase obligation option under this contract.
+After such retirement, «Customer Name»’s right to change its purchase obligation will be limited to the Load Following or Block options as outlined in section 3.1.

+END LOAD FOLLOWING and BLOCK templates.

+Include in SLICE BLOCK template:

+11.4 Intentionally Left Blank

+END SLICE/BLOCK template.

+11.5 Changes to Block Purchase Obligation

+If «Customer Name» requests and BPA completes a change from one Block purchase obligation to a different Block purchase obligation as outlined in section 1 of Exhibit C, then «Customer Name» will have exercised their one-time right time right to change its purchase obligation as stated above in section 11.1.

-11.1.3 Charge to Change Purchase Obligation
+11.6 Charges to Change Purchase Obligation

-In addition to the limitations established in section 11.1.2, «Customer Name» may be subject to charges, in addition to the rates for the new service, as a result of changing its purchase obligation.
+In addition to the limitations established in sections 11.1, 11.2 and 11.3 above, «Customer Name» may be subject to charges, in addition to the rates for the new service, as a result of changing its purchase obligation.
 Such additional charges shall recover all additional costs that: (1) will be incurred by BPA to serve «Customer Name» under its new purchase obligation compared to its existing purchase obligation, and (2) would otherwise result in a rate impact on all other customers receiving service under a CHWM Contract.
-If «Customer Name» makes a request to change its purchase obligation, then by September 30, 2016, BPA shall determine and present «Customer Name» with any such additional charges.
+If «Customer Name» makes a request to change its purchase obligation, then BPA shall notify «Customer Name» of any such additional charges.
 BPA shall not be required to make a payment to «Customer Name» as a result of «Customer Name» changing its purchase obligation.

+Include in LOAD FOLLOWING and BLOCK templates:

-11.1.4 Change Confirmation
+11.7 Change Confirmation

-Within 30 days of BPA’s presentation to «Customer Name» of the additional charges determined in section 11.1.3, «Customer Name» «Customer Name»
+Within 30 days of BPA’s presentation to «Customer Name» of the additional charges determined in section 11.6, and «Customer Name»’s maximum Slice Percentage calculated pursuant to section 11.9, if applicable. «Customer Name» shall provide BPA with written notice whether it will proceed with its request to change its purchase obligation.

-is requesting a change to the Slice/Block purchase obligation, then such confirmation constitutes agreement that «Customer Name» shall purchase an amount of Slice within «Customer Name»’s specified range of acceptable Slice amounts, if made available by BPA.
-If «Customer Name» does not provide BPA with such confirmation, then «Customer Name»’s existing purchase obligation identified in section 3 shall continue to apply.

-11.1.5 Slice Amount

-If «Customer Name» requests a change to a Slice/Block purchase obligation, then BPA shall determine «Customer Name»’s specific amount of Slice as follows:

-(1) BPA shall determine the total amount of Slice available for purchase by all customers requesting a change to Slice/Block.
-Such amount shall be the sum of any unsubscribed amount of Slice as of October 1, 2011, plus any amount of Slice made available by customers switching from the Slice/Block purchase obligation.

-(2) If such amount is sufficient to meet the requested maximum amount of Slice from all customers requesting a change to Slice/Block, then BPA shall provide to «Customer Name» its requested maximum amount of Slice as part of the new purchase obligation.

-(3) If such amount is insufficient to meet the requested maximum amount of Slice from all customers requesting a change to Slice/Block, then BPA shall reduce individual Slice amounts of customers requesting a change to Slice/Block pro rata based on the requested maximum amount of Slice.
-If «Customer Name»’s individual Slice amount is below its specified minimum, then «Customer Name» shall retain its current purchase obligation.

-END LOAD FOLLOWING and BLOCK templates.
+End LOAD FOLLOWING and BLOCK templates.

-Include in LOAD FOLLOWING template:
+Include in SLICE/BLOCK template:

+11.7 Change Confirmation

+Within 30 days of BPA’s presentation to «Customer Name» of the additional charges determined in section 11.6, «Customer Name» shall provide BPA with written notice whether it will proceed with its request to change its purchase obligation.

+End SLICE/BLOCK template.

-11.1.6 Amendment to Reflect New Purchase Obligation
+11.8 Amendment to Reflect New Purchase Obligation

 Following «Customer Name»’s confirmation of its decision to change its purchase obligation, the Parties shall amend this Agreement to replace the terms of «Customer Name»’s current purchase obligation with the terms of the new purchase obligation.
-Such amendment shall include, but not be limited to, revising the peak amounts for each of «Customer Name»’s Specified Resources listed in section 2 of Exhibit A. The Parties shall revise such peak amounts using BPA’s peak standard applicable to «Customer Name»’s new purchase obligation.
-The amended Agreement shall be effective no later than October 1, 2019.